 The solution is likely to be complex.
 It's pretty clear, though, that diet can make a difference.
 We can't turn the clock back 50 years, but changing our diets to include more fruit and vegetables needn't be too hard.
 Options such as fresh juice are a great way to improve your diet, for example.

 It's not all bad news.
 Changes in the availability and variety of foods have brought improvements in nutrition.
-By substituting beneficial foods for high fat and sugar, you can enjoy a 21st century diet without the 21st century waistline.
+By substituting naturally beneficial foods for high trans fats and sugar, you can enjoy a 21st century diet without the 21st century waistline.